juls-ian/devian/README.md

 </p>

 ## Design
-The design of this portfolio is primarily inspired by <a href="https://olaolu.dev/">Olaolu Olawuyi</a> and blended some of my own ideas with it.
+I took inspirations from several web designs and blended some of my own ideas with it.

 ## Future
 I will be adding more features in this porfolio sooner